svalenti52/montecarlo_old/README.md

 It is iterative in nature as the subtleties of implementation are worked out.
-A number of the existing exercises (See Git repositories Digital_Dice, Duelling_Idiots, etc.) are used to help verify the developing classes (see Digital_Dice files ending in MCS for examples).
+A number of the existing exercises (See Git repositories Digital_Dice, Duelling_Idiots, etc.) are used to help verify the developing classes (see Digital_Dice files ending in _MCS for examples).

-This has been changed recently to accommodate a template approach.
+A template-based approach has been used since it allows the clean separation of classes by template specialization.

+Note also that the classes are header file based only (so far).